-- 5.1 The Monmouthshire Farm Endowment Trustees will appoint a Treasury Management Consultant to provide information, advice and training relating to investments.
+5.1 The Monmouthshire Farm Endowment Trustees use Arlingclose as their Treasury Management Consultants to provide information, advice and training relating to investments.
 Information relating to investments is provided from publicly available data and is summarised in order to assist with decision making within the Authority.
-The information and advice covers the level of risk of investment and the variety of options available. - 5.2 The quality of the advice is assessed at the contract tender stage, carried out by Monmouthshire County Council, by comparing to other market leaders and their historical track record.
-It is then monitored by on-going interaction with internal MCC Treasury personnel.
+The information and advice covers the level of risk of investment and the variety of options available.